-The publication A Friends School: Quakerism at Penn Charter explores the school's Quaker roots and the ways in which Quaker values shape the Penn Charter experience.
+The publication A Friends School: Quakerism at Penn Charter explores the school's Quaker roots and the ways in which Quaker testimonies and values shape the Penn Charter experience.

 As the world's oldest Quaker school, Quaker values are at the heart of everything we do and expect of our students including what's taught, how it's taught, students' behavior and their relationships with one another.
 Through a loving and supportive school community, students grow as intellectual, emotional, social and moral beings.
 Ultimately, we are concerned less with what students will become than with who they will become.